jamesmcm/arch-i3-usb/README.md

 vim and gvim are installed, along with the MiniVim configuration.

-emacs and nano are also installed.
+emacs and nano are also installed in the additional presets.

 ### Shell

+fish is the default shell.

 zsh is installed, along with the oh-my-zsh configuration.

 ### Web browsers

-Firefox and Chromium are installed.
+Firefox is installed.

-lynx and elinks are also installed for use on the CLI.
+In the additional presets, chromium is also installed, and lynx and elinks are installed for use on the CLI.

 ### File management